Multi-agent Reinforcement Learning for Cooperative Lane Changing of Connected and Autonomous Vehicles in Mixed Traffic: Related Work

 \subsection{Data-Driven Methods}

-Recently, data-driven methods, such as reinforcement learning (RL), have received great attention and been widely explored for autonomous driving tasks.
-Particularly, a model-free RL approach based on deep deterministic policy gradient (DDPG) is proposed in \cite{wang2019continuous} to learn a continuous control policy efficient lane changing.
-In \cite{chen2020autonomous}, a safe RL framework is presented by integrating a lane-changing regret model into a safety supervisor based on an extended double deep Q-network (DDQN).
-In \cite{chen2019attention}, a hierarchical RL algorithm is developed to learn lane-changing behaviors in dense traffic by applying the designed temporal and spatial attention strategies, and promising performance are demonstrated in the TORCS simulator under various lane change scenarios.
+Recently, data-driven methods, such as reinforcement learning (RL), have received great attention and have been widely explored for autonomous driving tasks.
+Particularly, a model-free RL approach based on deep deterministic policy gradient (DDPG) was proposed in the recent literature \cite{wang2019continuous} to learn a continuous control policy efficient lane changing.
+Afterward, a safe RL framework \cite{chen2020autonomous} was presented by integrating a lane-changing regret model into a safety supervisor based on an extended double deep Q-network (DDQN).
+In the significant literature \cite{chen2019attention}, a hierarchical RL algorithm was developed to learn lane-changing behaviors in dense traffic by applying the designed temporal and spatial attention strategies, and promising performance is demonstrated in the TORCS simulator under various lane change scenarios.
 However, the aforementioned methods are designed for the single-agent (i.e., one ego vehicle) scenarios, treating all other vehicles as part of the environment, which makes them implausible for the considered multi-agent lane-changing setting where collaboration and coordination among AVs are required.